Earth-Hominid/Digital-Library/README.md

 This project is part of **The Odin Project Full Stack [Course](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library)**

+The CSS is built from the ground up and dynamically adjusts for most screen sizes.

 ### Executing program

 * Click here for the live [demo](https://earth-hominid.github.io/Digital-Library/)